NotPranav0/DAQ-Technical-Assessment/brainstorming.md

 - convert payload to human readable format
 - bundle output into an object (probably useful when testing)
 - write output to file

+notes on above plan:
+- worked pre well
+- had a minor issue where the progam would seg fault because i didnt handle the case where the payload was empty. glad i setup debugging, was able to resolve it quickly

+future plan:
+- refactor a bit
+    - lots of nested loops/conditions
+    - will probably need to resolve more objects to make the main function cleaner
+- add tests

 ## Spyder